Turin

 As of 2018, the city has been ranked by GaWC as a Gamma-level global city.
 Turin is home to much of the Italian automotive industry, and is the base for the headquarters of Fiat, Lancia, and Alfa Romeo.

-The city has a rich culture and history, and it is known for its numerous art galleries, restaurants, churches, palaces, opera houses, piazzas, parks, gardens, theatres, libraries, museums and other venues.
+The city has a rich culture and history, and is known for its numerous art galleries, restaurants, churches, palaces, opera houses, piazzas, parks, gardens, theatres, libraries, museums and other venues.
 Turin is well known for its Baroque, Rococo, Neoclassical, and Art Nouveau architecture.
 Many of Turin's public squares, castles, gardens, and elegant palazzi, such as the Palazzo Madama, were built between the 16th and 18th centuries.
 A part of the historical centre of Turin was inscribed in the World Heritage List under the name Residences of the Royal House of Savoy.

 In addition, the city is home to museums, such as the Museo Egizio, and the Mole Antonelliana, the city's architectural symbol, which in turn hosts the National Museum of Cinema.
 Turin's attractions make it one of the world's top 250 tourist destinations and the tenth-most visited city in Italy in 2008.

-The city also hosts some of Italy's best universities, colleges, academies, lycea, and gymnasia, such as the University of Turin, founded in the 15th century, and the Turin Polytechnic.
+The city also hosts some of Italy's most important universities, colleges, academies, lycea, and gymnasia, such as the University of Turin, founded in the 15th century, and the Turin Polytechnic.
 Turin is also famous worldwide for icons such as the Shroud of Turin, the gianduiotto, the automobile brand Fiat, and the association football club Juventus, which competes with its rival Torino in the Derby della Mole, the city's derby.
-The city was one of the host cities of the 1934 and 1990 FIFA World Cups, along with hosting the 2006 Winter Olympics; Turin also hosted the Eurovision Song Contest 2022 and is hosting the tennis ATP Finals from 2021 until 2025.
+The city was one of the host cities of the 1934 and 1990 FIFA World Cups, and also hosted the 2006 Winter Olympics, the Eurovision Song Contest 2022 and the tennis ATP Finals from 2021 to 2026.